RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b><i>Social Network Analysis of Disinformation/Influence Operations and Bots</i> Cross-Platforms on <i>Amber Heard</i>.
 <br>Twitter, Reddit, YouTube, Instagram, Change.org, and Facebook for <i>6 Social Media Platforms</i>.</b>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
-Research and development is ongoing as this public operation spanning for years continues.
+Research and development is ongoing, and this public operation spanning for years continues.
 We invite researchers and students to study this case example.

 <i><b>Millions of Texts and Accounts were studied for Social Network Analysis.</b></i>
 <br>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.